dlion/domenicoluciani/_posts/2013-04-14-unlimited-kiko-coupon.md

 So if I'm logged the application retrieves and saves my `fb_uid` and my `fb_at` otherwise I will redirect to login... very clean.

-The UID means "User Identificator", a univoc code to identify an user inside Facebook, the AT means "AccessToken" and it's a random temporary code to use the Facebook's API.
+The UID means "User Identificator", a univocal code to identify an user inside Facebook, the AT means "AccessToken" and it's a random temporary code to use the Facebook's API.
 To more information you can see the Facebook developers page[^1].

 Looking in the code I saw a very interesting thing: